 Richard Gooding reveals all on why photography became his passion, his family life and some of his favourite projects.
-With published work in the Andrew Martin Design Review and Homes & Gardens, to name a few, we also find out where he gets his inspiration from.
-So, get comfy and enjoy our exclusive interview with the successful interiors and architecture photographer now.
+With published work in the Andrew Martin Design Review and Homes & Gardens, to name a few, I also find out where he gets his inspiration from.
+So, get comfy and enjoy my exclusive interview with the successful interiors and architecture photographer now.

 Married with two children, I am a self-taught interiors and architecture photographer, which came about from a career change in my late-thirties.
 When I am not behind a camera, you can find me on a surf board off the coast of wales.
 Otherwise, you’ll find me with a tennis racket in my hand – just not both at the same time!
 I’m based in Maidstone, Kent and within an hour of central London – the source of many of my assignments.